-The following table sets forth certain statistical information regarding the System for the five fiscal years ended June 30, 2010 and the three months ended September 30, 2010 and 2009.
+The following table sets forth certain statistical information regarding the System for the five fiscal years ended June 30, 2010.
 The information below includes 507 MW of capacity provided pursuant to the EcoEléctrica contract and 454 MW of capacity provided pursuant to the AES-PR contract.